 p.
 389, l.
 22: ‘I am not sure . . .’ should begin a new paragraph.

 p.
 389, l.
 9 from bottom: For ‘back’ read ‘behind’.

 p.
 390, l.
 6 after titling: For ‘carried’ read ‘carried’ (italics).

 p.
-392, ll.
-19–29: In Amon Hen 199 (May 2006), p.
+392, note for His fire was quenched . . . : In Amon Hen 199 (May 2006), p.
 25, Helen Armstrong suggests that the balrog as ‘a thing of slime’ ‘is a fine description of a cold, wet, fire-extinguished balrog’.
 Our comment was not meant to identify the balrog of Moria as itself a shape-changer, only that (as we wrote, emphasis added) ‘Gandalf’s account recalls shape-changers in myth and legend’.

 p.
 400, l.
 16 from bottom: For ‘509’ read ‘510’.
 For ‘they seemed more than mortal men’ read ‘taller they seemed than mortal men’

 p.
 401, l.
 9: For ‘Beowulf’ read ‘Beowulf’.

 p.
 403, l.
 3: For ‘Wormtongue’ read ‘Théoden’ (though the sentiment is surely that of Wormtongue).